Beachbody Bike Review (MYX II) | From a SPIN® Instructor

 Live and On-Demand Capability

-Beachbody is now combining their MXY 2 bike and their extensive on-demand library through two different platforms, Openfit and BODi.
+Beachbody is now combining its MYX 2 bike and its extensive on-demand library through BODi.
 The digital library contains cycling classes, and various other formats, including strength, kickboxing, Barre, HIIT, yoga, meditation, etc. Very few digital platforms offer live classes, but MYXfitness is now one of them.
 We will discuss Openfit and BODi that make all this possible later in this article.

 openfit classes